UCLA-IRL/ndn-python-repo/docs/src/misc_pkgs/pub_sub.rst

 ``"/<topic>/notify"``, which will be routed to a subscriber.
 The interest carries:

     * Publisher prefix: used by the subscriber to reach the publisher in the next step
-    * Nonce: used by the publisher to de-multiplex among different publications
+    * Nonce: a random bytes string, used by the publisher to de-multiplex among different publications
     * Forwarding hint (optional): if publisher prefix is not announced in the routing system, publisher can provide a forwarding hint

     Meanwhile, ``msg`` is wrapped into a Data packet named ``"/<pub_prefix>/msg/<topic>/<nonce>"``.
 Here, the data name contains ``topic`` to establish a binding between topic and nonce, to prevent man-in-the-middle attacks that changes the topic.